 Lesson #4: Once the SOF MPC makes you family, they will protect you with their life.
 Q socialized Cross with us often.
 Cross would sit in the team room during meetings, and lie around after meals.
 He got along with all of us, leaning against our legs so we could rub his coat and neck.
 He was a member of the ODA, a teammate, and like any good SF guy he put his teammates before himself.

 Four of us had walked in the area Cross sniffed out.
 Thankfully, there were no casualties… this time.
 Our Afghan partners and our team handled it and we moved on.
 That was early winter 2013.

 One year later, we brought in SOF MPCs to participate in our company pre-mission training at Fort A.P.
 Hill, Virginia.
 Q walked into the TOC, surprising me.
 As we hugged and caught up, he asked, “Do you want to see Cross?”
 I felt like a 5-year-old who just found out he was getting a puppy for Christmas.

 Cross leapt from the back of the vehicle and leaned against my legs, looking up.
 I hugged him tightly.
 As he made his way through the training lanes, I could tell he had a special bond with my old ODA.
 He remembered them and greeted them in a different way than he greeted others.
 Cross, our teammate, remembered his family.

 Thank you for saving us Cross.
 Thank you for saving me.
 I love you.

-This article first appeared in The Havok Journal 3 July, 2017.
+This first appeared in The Havok Journal July 3, 2017.